kevinkreiser/prime_server/README.md

 The Conclusion
 --------------

 This has been a fantastic little experiment to have worked on.
 Even better its been a success.
-I can claim that because we're using this in a [production system](https://mapzen.com/projects/turn-by-turn).
+I can claim that because we're using this in a production system.
 Taking some excellent tools (ZMQ mostly) and building a new tool to help others build yet more tools is a very rewarding experience.
-If you think you may be interested in building a project/service/tool using this work, we'd love to hear about it, send us a note at [hello@mapzen.com](mailto:hello@mapzen.com).
+If you think you may be interested in building a project/service/tool using this work, let me know if you find something wrong or better yet pull request a fix!